-Mark Coulter is a founder of the business and employed on a permanent basis from 1 September 2016, this contract replaced the fixed 6-month contract where Mark Coulter was the Interim Chief Executive Officer.
+Mark Coulter is a founder of the business and was employed on a permanent basis from 1 September 2016.
+His permanent contract was renewed on 1 September 2017 for a further 12 months.

-Under the terms of the current contract, as disclosed to the ASX on 24 October 2016:
+Under the terms of the current contract, as disclosed to the ASX on 8 September 2017: